tobing/n8n-v2-with-numpy-pandas/README.md

 To verify the external modules working properly, import ```n8n-workflow.json``` from [`verify-external-modules`](verify-external-modules) to n8n then execute workflow.

-The workflow contains 3 nodes.
+The workflow has 3 nodes.
 Manual trigger, Node Modules Test and Python Modules Test